 He started working professionally as a percussionist with some of the most respected bands of the traditional Oriental music scene, such as the “Alexandria Opera House Band”.
 He soon established himself as a sought-after musician, well known for his authentic grasp of Arabic, Jazz, Flamenco, African and Latin American music.
 Within a few years he had been featured on several television shows as well as at Jazz and World music festivals in more than twenty countries around the world.

-Lastly, he has founded several bands, such as Maktoub and Station Band, and is also a member of many other bands, like Out Of Nations, Ghalia Benali band, Oriental Secrets Ensemble, Afri-Cairo band and also was a member in Massar Egbari band, Alif Ensemble, Dina El-Wedidi band.
+Lastly, he has founded several bands, such as Maktoub and Station Band; currently a member of Out Of Nations, Ghalia Benali's band, Oriental Secrets Ensemble, Afri-Cairo, Taksir Sharqi; and a former member of Massar Egbari, Alif Ensemble, and Dina El-Wedidi's band.